nycholassousa/aimWatch/README.md

 ## Future
-- Additional settings read by a .ini file
+- Additional settings read by a .ini/xml file
 - Create profiles
 - Fix triggerbot
+- Test anabot colors

 ## Contact
 You can post an issue in the repo and I will check them out.
 I will push changes I make when I feel like actually working on this project.
 I will see if I can write a wiki overtime.